 Based at the Centro Universitario de Estudios Hispánicos and proximate to affiliate Universidad de San Pablo, this program offers students who have completed two or more years of Spanish language the opportunity to enroll in courses across the fields of arts and humanities while participating in the life of Madrid, Spain’s cultural, intellectual, and geographic center.

 Spain: Middlebury School in Spain, year or semester

 Under the auspices of Middlebury College, Reed students with two or more years of Spanish language can study in four Spanish universities: Getafe, Logroño, Segovia, and the Universidad Computense de Madrid.
 In addition to Spanish literature, history, and culture, courses can include work in a variety of other disciplinary areas that complement the Reed academic program.

 Spain: CIEE Program in Barcelona, year or semester

-Administered by the Council on International Educational Exchange (CIEE), this program offers Reed students with at least two years of college-level Spanish language the opportunity to take courses at the University of Barcelona or the Universitat Pompeu Fabra.
+Administered by the Council on International Educational Exchange (CIEE), this program offers Reed students with at least two years (four semesters) of college-level Spanish language the opportunity to take courses at the University of Barcelona or the Universitat Pompeu Fabra.
 Courses are offered in all disciplines represented in the Reed curriculum and are particularly complementary of work in the arts, literature, and politics.